 So to mark the occasion, we’re looking back at 10 fascinating facts about the beloved superhero.

 Creator, William Moulton Marston had some unusual inspiration for his Wonder Woman even by today’s standards.
-The DC consultant based the character on a polyamorous relationship he had with Elizabeth Holloway Marston—who he was legally married to—and Olive Byrne.
+The DC consultant based the character on a polyamorous relationship he had with Elizabeth Holloway Marston — to whom he was legally married — and Olive Byrne.